Flight/clocks/README.md

 It connects to the Wi-Fi and syncs the time with the NTP server, showing the time and temperature on the screen.
 Optionally saving it to the external timer and showing the temperature from the sensor + from the API.
 Supports OTA Wi-Fi updates.

+The project started from the dead section of the built-in clocks in my bath mirror and moved to my first experience with microcontrollers, C language and creating the home "lab".

 ![Breadboard](breadboard.jpeg)

 ![Schematics](schematics.png)